For what it’s worth . . .

 If you have interest or aptitude, you may want to estimate the value of a business yourself.
 This option is not for everyone, but you can get a good understanding of valuing a business by following these steps:

 - Determine SDE (“Seller’s Discretionary Earnings”) How to Determine SDE

 - Apply the Multiple Using Multiples to Estimate the Value of a Business

 2. Broker’s Estimate of Value

 As Business Brokers we are trained to estimate the value of a business.
 We use several methods to estimate value applying statistics from databases for comparable sales.
-To learn about the methods we use, read How Business Brokers Estimate Value link to article #4 Contact us now for a Broker’s Estimate of Value for your business.
+To learn about the methods we use, read How Business Brokers Estimate Value.
+Contact us now for a Broker’s Estimate of Value for your business.